Generalized Discrete Diffusion with Self-Correction: Experiments

-\textbf{Dynamics of Self-Correction.}\quad We train the same model on Wikitext-103 data, but with a different noise schedule that attains the maximum uniform noise ratio at a general time point $t_{\text{peak}}$ (see Appendix \ref{sec:noise_schedule_scdd} for a detailed discussion of noise schedules).
+We train the same model on Wikitext-103 data, but with a different noise schedule that attains the maximum uniform noise ratio at a general time point $t_{\text{peak}}$ (see Appendix \ref{sec:noise_schedule_scdd} for a detailed discussion of noise schedules).
 From Figure \ref{fig:ablation1-2} We see a clear pattern that the model shifts the timing of its self-correction to align with the peak uniform noise time of the training schedule.
 When the maximum noise ratio occurs later in the forward process (higher $t_{\text{peak}}$), the model tends to self-correct in the early stage during generation, as shown by the concave trajectory of the $t_{\text{peak}} = 0.75$ curve in the first half.
 In this setting, the model completes nearly 40\% of its total correction within the first 200 steps.
-Conversely, when the noise peak is shifted to the beginning of the forward process ($t_{\text{peak}} = 0.25$), the correction is significantly delayed, resulting in a convex curve where the majority of the corrections occur only in the final 100 denoising steps.
+Conversely, when the noise peak is shifted to the beginning of the forward process ($t_{\text{peak}} = 0.25$), the correction is significantly delayed, resulting in a convex curve where the majority of the corrections occur only in the final 100 denoising steps. \paragraph{Exact Recovery of Corrupted Tokens.} So far, we have seen that SCDD substantially increases the overall correction rate during generation.
+To directly verify that these corrections are beneficial rather than spurious revisions, we conduct a controlled corruption--recovery experiment on clean OWT validation sequences.
+For each sequence, we randomly select \(K\in\{5,10,20,50\}\) positions, replace their tokens with uniformly sampled alternatives, and apply one SCDD (\(p_u=0.2\)) denoising step at the last-step noise level, corresponding to step 127 in a 128-step sampling schedule.
+We report the \emph{touch rate}, the fraction of corrupted tokens modified by the model, and the \emph{recovery rate}, the fraction of corrupted tokens exactly restored to their original clean values.
+As shown in Table~\ref{tab:exact-recovery}, SCDD touches nearly all corrupted tokens and exactly recovers \(64.4\%\)--\(69.4\%\) of them.
+Moreover, under the strongest corruption level \(K=50\), Gen PPL drops from \(154.8\) to \(25.5\) after one denoising step.
+These results show that SCDD performs meaningful content recovery rather than merely making frequent token edits.